Divyanshi12coder/Brainwave-Based-Emotion-Driven-Music-Generation/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to change.
+For major changes, please open an issue first to discuss what you’d like to change